The Online Master of Science in Finance

 At William & Mary’s Raymond A. Mason School of Business, we offer an Online Master of Science in Finance (MSF) that prepares future CFOs with the quantitative and leadership skills necessary to identify value creation opportunities and assess risk, navigate global challenges, foster change and create value in an ethical manner.

-Our program is centered on four pillars—principled value creation; financial modeling, analysis and decision-making; global strategic thinking; and executive communications.
+Our program is centered on four pillars—principled value creation; financial modeling, analysis and decision-making; global financial strategy; and effective communication of complex financial information and strategies.
 These are the conceptual and technical skills every financial professional must possess and fully master in order to find near and long-term success in corporate finance, investment management, real estate finance, commercial banking, consulting and more.
-These are the skills our Online MSF curriculum prepares you to master.
+These are the skills our Online MS in Finance curriculum prepares you to master.

 Our 32-credit curriculum can be broken down into the following two types of courses:

-Pending approval from State Council of Higher Education of Virginia (SCHEV)
+Pending approval for State Council of Higher Education of Virginia (SCHEV)